Brazil Shops can add CPF to a PDF

 A Brazilian customer using WooCommerce requested a magic tag to display the Cadastro de Pessoas Físicas (CPF) on PDFs.
 CPF is a taxpayer identification number all citizens of Brazil must use to shop online within Brasil.
 In order to collect CPF data from customers, our customer uses the Woocommerce Extra Checkout Fields for Brazil plugin.*

-We wrote the following code to creat the magic tag [BILLING_CPF] to import any customer’s CPF number into their personalized PDF.
-The plugin mentioned above must be in use, or this code will need to be modified to the plugin that *is* being used for CPF.
+We wrote the following code to programmatically create the magic tag [BILLING_CPF].
+This magic tag will import any customer’s CPF number into their personalized PDF during stamping (when the customer clicks download).
+The “WooCommerce Extra Checkout” plugin mentioned above must be in use, or this code will need to be modified to the plugin that *is* being used to collect CPF in a custom checkout field.

 function custom_checkout_field_magic_tag( $content, $key, $order_id, $product_id ) {